x-atlas-consortia/ubkg-neo4j/Source_framework/README.md

 [**CSV-Extracts.md**](https://github.com/dbmi-pitt/UBKG/blob/main/Source_framework/CSV-Extracts.md) contains descriptions of and the SQL to generate each of the CSV files from UMLS active subset in Oracle.
 This file also contains the neo4j database import load script which reads the CSV files and loads them into neo4j.
 Note this has only been tested on the community edition running from neo4j's unix tar distribution on Mac OSX.
 A roughly equivalent but better Jupyter Notebook for the SQL extracts is also in this repository (not including the neo4j loads or index calls).

 ## Graph-Query-Examples
-**Graph-Query-Examples.md** contains example useful Cypher queries for the complete UMLS-Graph database running in neo4j.
+[**Graph-Query-Examples.md**](https://github.com/dbmi-pitt/UBKG/blob/main/Source_framework/Graph-Query-Examples.md) contains example useful Cypher queries for the complete UMLS-Graph database running in neo4j.

+Note that access to the information knowledge graph information will be mediated by a REST API that will encapsulate Cypher queries.

 ## Graph-Deploy-AWS
 **Graph-Deploy-AWS.md** contains implementation instructions to build a Docker version of UMLS-Graph on an AWS EC2 instance (minimum 4 GB memory recommended).